electricsquare/introduction-to-neural-networks/README.md

 predicted_labels = classifier.predict(test_images)
 ```

 We have some predictions!
 That's great.
 But how do we actually evaluate the quality of our neural network?
 By comparing the results of our predictions to the test_labels.
-So let's do that:
+So let's do that by adding this to our script:

 ```python
 num_correct = 0